cssinjs/jss/docs/jss-plugin-rule-value-observable.md

 ## Enables TC39 Observables

-In order to create highly dynamic animations, you may want to use streams.
+To create highly dynamic animations, you may want to use streams.
 Take a look at the [tc39 observable proposal](https://github.com/tc39/proposal-observable).

 [Sheet option](https://github.com/cssinjs/jss/blob/master/docs/js-api.md#create-style-sheet) `link: true` is required for this to function.

-_Plugins are **not** applied by default to observable rules or values._

 ### Observable values